BugSplat-Git/bugsplat-ng/README.md

 1. `git clone https://github.com/BugSplat-Git/bugsplat-ng`
 2. `cd bugsplat-ng && npm i`
-3. `ng serve`
+3. `npm run build`

+The `npm run build` command will build the sample application and upload source maps to BugSplat so that the JavaScript call stack can be mapped back to TypeScript.
+Once the build has completed the source maps will be uploaded and http-server will serve the app.

-Click the button labeled Crash to generate a crash report.
+Navigate to the url displayed in the console by http-server (usually [localhost:8080](http://127.0.0.1:8080)).
+Click the button labeled `Crash` to generate a crash report.
 A link to the crash report should display below the button.
-Click the link to the crash report and when prompted to log in use the email 'fred@bugsplat.com' and password 'Flintstone'.
+Click the link to the crash report and when prompted to log in use the email `fred@bugsplat.com` and password `Flintstone`.

+If everything worked correctly you should see information about your crash as well as a TypeScript stack trace.

 ## Integration
 To collect errors and crashes in your Angular application, run the following command in terminal or cmd at the root of your project to install bugsplat-ng: